Welcome to Stormux

 Writing Stormux Images

 Here follows methods of preparing removable media with the Stormux operating system.
-For this procedure, you will need at minimum an 8GB microSD card or USB drive, a card reader if needed, and a host computer running Linux, macOS, or Windows.
+For normal Stormux Raspberry Pi images, use at least a 16GB microSD card or USB drive, a card reader if needed, and a host computer running Linux, macOS, or Windows.
+Larger or faster media is strongly preferred now that the image includes the desktop stack.
 You also need to determine the type of Raspberry Pi you have.
 Stormux is compatible with the Raspberry Pi 4 and Raspberry Pi 5.

 Backup and Restore